Skip to main content

 Your home’s age and condition

-When your home was built and how it’s held up over the years can significantly affect the cost of your homeowners insurance in Montgomery County.
-Older homes are typically more prone to damage and require more regular maintenance, which can result in higher insurance premiums.
-Similarly, homes in poor condition often require more time spent with the toolbox to fix problem areas, leading to inflated coverage rates.
+When your home was built and how it has held up over the years can significantly affect the cost of your homeowners insurance in Montgomery County.
+Older homes are typically prone to damage and require more regular maintenance, which can result in higher insurance premiums.
+Similarly, homes in poor condition will experience more and more structural and mechanical issues, leading to inflated coverage rates.

 Your home’s location

 A state’s weather and risk of natural disasters are leading considerations when calculating the cost of a home’s coverage rates.
-Fortunately, Pennsylvania natives enjoy much lower premiums — $930 per year — than the national average, which is $1,784 as of January 2023.
+Fortunately, Pennsylvania residents enjoy much lower premiums — $1204 per year — than the national average, which is $2,285 as of October 2024.

 More localized factors also have a say in how much of a risk your home is to insure, such as city and zip code.
-Because home prices are often higher in urban places than in rural areas, premiums tend to be heftier in the city.
-Alternatively, how close your home is located to a permanently staffed fire department is also a variable in your rate, as well as your area’s crime rates.
+Because urban home prices are often higher than in rural areas, premiums tend to be heftier in the city.
+Interestingly, homes that are close to a permanently staffed fire company may see some benefit in their rates.
+Crime statistics in your community will also have an impact.

 The type and amount of coverage